-B) Reorientation of internal organizational units/divisions to contribute to achieving the ECHUI goals: WFP and UNICEF will call on internal departments or divisions to enhance or reorient their focus on the initiative.
+- B) Reorientation of internal organizational units/divisions to contribute to achieving the ECHUI goals: WFP and UNICEF will call on internal departments or divisions to enhance or reorient their focus on the initiative.
 Some of these costs could be absorbed internally, but others may require additional funding.
 These latter include: information technology (IT) capacity; enhancement of vulnerability analysis and mapping (VAM) or monitoring and evaluation (M&E) capacities to meet defined information system requirements; advocacy and communications capacity; staff training and orientation; additional regional office capacities for resource mobilization; new partnerships; strategy development; capacity to assist countries developing new country plans; a fellowship programme; and support in countries where WFP and UNICEF are not present or currently collaborating.
-As implementation of the initiative begins, it is anticipated that these costs will become clearer and will be incorporated within the strategic plans of both agencies and regular budget submissions.
+As implementation of the initiative begins, these costs will be incorporated within the existing strategic planning frameworks of each agency and in their regular budget and programme submissions. - 34.
+For WFP, these improvements will not only contribute to ECHUI goals, but will also add value to WFP's own operations, significantly enhancing, for example, the emergency preparedness and response capacity of WFP and its partners. - 35.
+WFP and UNICEF will not themselves seek to channel wider resources to meet the estimated US\$1 billion resource gap for national action (see paragraph 21).
+Their role will focus on advocacy and leveraging of resources with decision-makers at the national and international levels to promote increased and more effective investments.